 When do you want to start construction?
 When do you want it to be completed?
 Will you live on-site during construction?
 Where will product be stored?

 Waldron Designs meets with the contractor at the end of each design phase to review the drawings, review any potential issues, and discuss the budget feasibility.
 If you are a client, you will want to ask your contractor what their response time is for these meetings in regard to budget feasibility and updating the pricing as the project develops.
-We have waited 7 days, 10 days and 2 months for updated pricing, which ultimately shifts the entire timeline.
+We have waited 7 days, 10 days and 2 months for updated pricing, which ultimately shifts the entire timeline, and increases design fees.

 I have had contractors who do not provide formal paperwork and contractors who do not have email.
 This is entirely unacceptable in business today.
 Remember, that while these may be craftspeople… they are also business people.
 There is no excuse for not being able to communicate in a way that leaves you with a paper trail.